Skip to content

 The NOBULL Trainer+ and NOBULL Court Trainer both have thicker EVA foam midsoles while the NOBULL Trainer has a slightly thinner EVA foam midsole.
 I’ve deadlifted over 455 lbs in each of these models and have squatted over 365 lbs with no compression issues, and hit a 440 lb squat in the NOBULL Trainer in one of my powerlifting competitions.

 It’s somewhat of a give-and-take regarding each model’s midsole and the stability and versatility they provide.
-All three of these shoes’ outsoles grip well and I don’t think you’ll have traction issues in any of these models for recreational weight training.
+All three of these shoes’ outsoles grip well, and I don’t think you’ll have traction issues with any of these models for recreational weight training.

 For CrossFit, all three of these NOBULL training shoes do a pretty good job.
 They all utilize NOBULL’s SuperFabric upper construction which is good for durability, especially for abrasion resistance from things like burpees and rope climbs.